green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 By copying the `wordpress.conf` to the apache vhost directory we let webserver know to deliver the website on port `9875` for host `green-coding-wordpress-apache-data-container`

 {{< alert icon="💡" text="As you can see we are letting the container expose port 9875.
-This is usually very helpful for debugging to let internal / testing containers to be run at ports greater 1024" />}}
+This is usually very helpful for debugging to let internal/testing containers be run at ports greater 1024" />}}

 We will also dump the filesystem of our existing Wordpress app, so we can ingest it into the container: